timbeaudet/knowledge_base/software/blender.md

 - Hotkey: `G`, `G`
 - Holding `ALT` will allow movement beyond the initial edge in the same edge direction it is locked to.

+### Linearly Aligning Vertices (off global/local axis)

+- ???

+### Deforming a Mesh on a Curve (like a Road/Path)

+- Mesh location must be at global origin, without rotation or scale.
+- Use `+X axis` as the `forward` direction to avoid needing to tilt.
+I believe Blender defaults here are broke.
+- Add an `Generate > Array` modifier (or `Array (Legacy)` in Blender 5.0) to create the length to fit curve.
+- Add a `Deform > Curve` modifier to follow the curve.

 ## Modifiers

 ### Using Mirror Modifier on Cylinder (with ngon caps)